woosukchoi/old_page/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. candidate in Economics on the University of Rochester.
+I am a Ph.D. candidate in Economics at the University of Rochester.

 I will be on the job market in 2024-2025.